GeoscienceAustralia/ga-wphase/README.md

 I extracted this code from our private repository and ran a quick clean-up pass, but many more improvements are possible:

-- Migrate to Python 3 and add SeisComP 4+ support to [scripts/wphase](scripts/wphase).
+- Add SeisComP 4+ support to [scripts/wphase](scripts/wphase).
+- Replace various print() calls with proper logging.
-- Improve the Python API to return the results (focal mech, derived origin, etc) in ObsPy or SeisComP data structures instead of the current nested dictionaries.
+- Improve the Python API to return the results (focal mech, derived origin, etc) in ObsPy or SeisComP data structures instead of the current nested dictionaries?
 - Migrate from basemap to cartopy.
 - Look into replacing the libtau fortran code with obspy's travel time model.
     - When this code was first developed, apparently the latter was too slow; but